 Many people in the US own a gun for protection, hunting, or sport.
 If you are considering purchasing a gun and want to make your home safer, it is essential to know how to keep children safe from accessing guns that are not properly stored.
-The following information will give you some tips on safely storing your firearms so they aren’t easily accessible.
+The following information will give you some tips on gun safety by storing your firearms so they aren’t easily accessible.

 Should You Buy A Gun For Home Protection?

 It is important to note that shotguns are a popular choice for home defense due to their power and ease of use.
-But, it’s crucial to choose the right type of ammunition; Hollow-Point vs. Full Metal Jacket ammunition is a decision that should not be taken lightly, as the wrong choice could result in unintended harm.
+But it’s crucial you choose the right type of ammunition and don’t decide it lightly, as the wrong choice results in unintended harm.

-Your geographical location will also determine how likely it is that someone can break into your house via the windows or doors.
+Your geographical location will also determine how likely someone can break into your house via the windows or doors.
 If this concerns you, an alarm system may be a better solution for protecting your family rather than keeping firearms on hand.

-While owning a gun improves your chances of protecting your family, it also increases the likelihood that someone in the household will use a weapon on themselves or others.
-That is why it’s so important to store your firearm safely and securely.
+While owning a gun improves your chances of protecting your family.
+It also increases the likelihood that someone in the household will use a weapon on themselves or others.
+That is why it’s important to store your firearm safely and securely.
+Similarly, ensure you aim the weapon correctly to prevent hitting the wrong targets.
+Consider using the Strikeman Dry-Fire Training System to improve your accuracy in a safe and controlled manner.

 Store Your Guns Safely: How To Keep Your Home Safer When You Own A Gun?

-These electrical solutions don’t use physical keys, so there’s no chance someone may accidentally lose them over time.
+These electrical solutions don’t use physical keys.
+There’s no chance someone may accidentally lose them over time.
 The only thing that will stop them from gaining entry into your weapons locker would be running out of battery power.

-If possible, keep any guns stored within easy reach on the top shelf of a closet where kids won’t find them while looking through clothes or playing and accidentally knocking them down.
+If possible, keep any guns stored within easy reach on the top shelf of a closet.
+This way, kids won’t find them while looking or playing in the closet.

 If you have children, it’s essential to keep your guns out of reach from their hands and teach them not to touch any firearms they see – even if the weapon is disabled or unloaded.
 Showing kids that we’re responsible with our guns can help build trust in a household where some families may issue gun safety.

-As parents, or adults with children in the home, it’s essential to teach kids about gun safety from a young age to know how to handle firearms should they ever come across one.
+As parents or adults with children in the home, it’s essential to teach kids about gun safety from a young age.
+This includes how to handle firearms should they ever come across one.

 - Be prepared for an emergency by having an action plan ready for your family.